Dark Mode

 Quality assurance is the process of ensuring webpages and web applications meet web standards.

-This includes testing webpages for bugs, as well as ensuring webpages are compatible with web browsers and web devices.
+This includes testing webpages for bugs, as well as making sure webpages are compatible with web browsers and web devices.

 As websites, information and industry standards are consistently evolving, quality assurance is a crucial cog in the webpage upkeep machine.